Gig Harbor Invitational

 Theory – I usually won’t view theory as a reason to vote down a team; I will more likely reject an argument.
-You have to prove actual abuse, or I probably won’t vote on it.
+You have to prove actual abuse, or I probably won’t vote on it (unless it's dropped).

 OVERVIEWS - Please use overviews.
 Especially if you're running a vague argument/K. If I'm still unclear at the end of the round what you're running, I'm probably not going to vote for you.

 @ Varsity CX (and really every team tbh): I really want to understand all of your super kritikal and advanced arguments, but honestly sometimes I struggle.
 So if you want me to evaluate your case accurately, you've gotta have some pretty sick overviews by your second constructive or you've probably lost me.

 Catherine Hinson Paradigm

 If I ever judge you in Congress if you read the bee movie script I'll give you first place in the round.
 But if multiple people read it then best performance wins!

 Kyle Kendall Paradigm